johandry/mac/README.md

 ### Google Chrome

+Open Google Chrome and login with your user.

 In the past the brew install of Chrome caused some problems every time there is a Chrome update.
 If it happens again, uninstall the brew cask for Chrome and install it manually

 ```bash